 If your air conditioning is working as it should, you won’t encounter trouble from the moisture in the system: the condensate drainage system will take care of it.
 But trouble can develop—algae blocking the drain, broken or loose drain line, burnt-out pump—leading to issues like water overflowing the pan or dripping out the bottom.
 This could even stop the AC from turning on.
 Should you notice water leaking from your AC, call for repair technicians right away to investigate and remedy it before you incur costs to repair water damage in your house.

-The troubles with excess condensation
+The troubles with excess condensation from air conditioning

 - Water damage: Water pooling around your air conditioner will soon lead to extensive water damage that could cost thousands of dollars to repair if it isn’t discovered.
 The water damage will also start to reach other items stored around the AC.